-\item \textbf{Penalties} There are two possible trivial local optima scenarios that the agent might learn to maximize the area reward and exploration bonus without exploring the object in long-horizon.
-To address this issue, we'll define necessary negative rewards: \textbf{Revisit Penalty ($P_{rev}$) :} In order to prevent the agent from learning policies that involve revisiting recently visited locations we'll construct a short-term memory $\mathcal{D}=\{\mathcal{P}_{i} \}_{i=t-m}^{t}$ of $m$ recent interactions by time $t$.
-If an action leads the sensor to revisit a location already present in its short-term history $\mathcal{D}$, a revisit penalty $P_{rev}<0$ will be imposed to discourage such trajectories that no novel information can be obtained. \textbf{Touch Recovery Penalty ($P_{TR}$):} One possible scenario that may not be covered by $P_{rev}$ is when the sensor moves freely in space without making contact with the object for more than $m$ steps which ($|\mathcal{D}|$), and then performs a touch recovery action, which has a positive area reward ($r_A>0$).
+\item \textbf{Penalties} The agent might learn two possible trivial local optima scenarios to maximize the area reward and exploration bonus without exploring the object in long-horizon.
+To address this issue, we'll define the necessary negative rewards: \textbf{Revisit Penalty ($P_{rev}$) :} To prevent the agent from learning policies that involve revisiting recently visited poses, we'll construct a short-term memory $\mathcal{D}=\{\mathcal{P}_{i} \}_{i=t-m}^{t}$ of $m$ recent interactions by time $t$.
+If an action leads the sensor to revisit a pose already present in its short-term history $\mathcal{D}$, a revisit penalty $P_{rev}<0$ will be imposed to discourage such trajectories. \textbf{Touch Recovery Penalty ($P_{TR}$):} One possible scenario that may not be covered by $P_{rev}$ is when the sensor moves freely in space without making contact with the object for more than $m$ steps ($|\mathcal{D}|$), and then performs a touch recovery action, which has a positive area reward ($r_A>0$).
 To prevent such scenarios, we introduce a negative reward $P_{TR}$ each time the agent selects the touch recovery action ($a_{T R}$).
 However, despite this negative reward, the agent still tends to choose the touch recovery action due to the high value of $V(s_{t+1})$ associated with recovery actions.
-Additionally, we can control the number of actions without touch by adjusting the $P_{TR}$. \end{enumerate}
+Additionally, we can control the number of actions without touch by adjusting $P_{TR}$. \end{enumerate}

-By penalizing non-exploratory scenarios, the agent is incentivized to explore new areas, mitigating the risk of getting stuck in sub-optimal loops and performing dexterous actions on a long horizon.
-(Please refer to Sec.
-S\Romannum{1}-B-1\footnote{The supplementary material is available at \href{http://prg.cs.umd.edu/AcTExplore}{{http://prg.cs.umd.edu/AcTExplore}} } for further discussion.)
+By penalizing non-exploratory scenarios, the agent is incentivized to explore new areas, mitigating the risk of getting stuck in sub-optimal loops and performing dexterous actions on a long horizon (further discussion in Sec.
+S\Romannum{1}-B-1\footnote{Supplementary material: \href{http://prg.cs.umd.edu/AcTExplore}{{http://prg.cs.umd.edu/AcTExplore}} }).

 With all of these considerations in mind, the reward function is formulated as follows: